funfungho/abzLinux/the_linux_command_line/09_permissions.md

     `-rw-r--r--` | A regular file that is readable and writable by the file’s owner.
 Members of the file’s owner group may read the file.
 The file is world-readable.
     `-rwxr-xr-x` | A regular file that is readable, writable, and executable by the file’s owner.
 The file may be read and executed by everybody else.
     `-rw-rw----` | A regular file that is readable and writable by the file’s owner and members of the file’s group owner only.
     `lrwxrwxrwx` | A symbolic link.
-All symbolic links have **“dummy”** permissions.
+All symbolic links have **“dummy” permissions**.
 The real permissions are kept with the actual file pointed to by the symbolic link.
     `drwxrwx---` | A directory.
 The owner and the members of the owner group may enter the directory and create, rename, and remove files within the directory.
     `drwxr-x---` | A directory.
 The owner may enter the directory and create, rename, and delete files within the directory.
 Members of the owner group may enter the directory but cannot create, delete, or rename files.
     | |